 3. Share a link to your event and start collecting questions in advance

 Once you’re all set, share a link to your Slido event with your colleagues so that they can start sending their questions in advance.

 This way, you will be able to better prepare for the Q&A and get some answers ready beforehand.

 You can share a link to your Slido event via:

-Share the link with your colleagues in a dedicated Slack channel or try our Slido for Slack integration
+Share a link to Slido Q&A with your colleagues in a dedicated Slack channel

 Paste the link to the calendar invite, along with a Zoom link and other important details